Guest Blog: Quay Hu – @AroundQ – Creative Jetsetter

 Thankfully, my ability and appreciation of photography steadily grew from that point.
 At first I used it as a stress reliever from the everyday trials of the corporate world until I realized I had a true passion for it.
 I would head out on my lunch break and after work and just shoot whatever I could find.
 I worked on my compositions and shot everything from landscapes and cityscapes to portraits and street photography.
 I just loved learning about photography and would spend countless hours on the internet watching YouTube tutorials and reading forums for tips and tricks.

 Education has become an important element in my life.
-I went on to earn my Bachelor’s in MIS and Master’s in Business Administration.
+I went on to earn a Bachelor in MIS and Master in Business Administration.
 I was never a great student, but always remained driven to complete my degrees.
-I went on to work for a few Fortune 500 companies in different areas: sales, education and healthcare.
+I went on to work for a few Fortune 500 companies in different areas: sales, education, and healthcare.
 Each position taught me extremely valuable lessons in how I apply myself to my everyday life and business.

 As my passion for photography and content creation grew, so did my urge to leave my 9-5.
 Conventionally, I had a “great job.”
 I was the Director of Marketing and Operations at a multi-million-dollar company with benefits and flexible hours, but it just wasn’t fulfilling.
 I was doing some freelance work as a creator, but I still felt like I was a slave to someone else’s dream.
 So I started my exit plan and waited for the perfect opportunity to present itself.